narthur/uvi-finder/README.md

 # UVI Finder Action

-A GitHub Action that automatically identifies [User-Visible Improvements](https://messymatters.com/uvi) (UVIs) in pull requests using OpenAI's API.
-It analyzes the changes between the base and head branches to detect improvements that would be visible or meaningful to end users.
+A GitHub Action that automatically identifies [User-Visible Improvements](https://messymatters.com/uvi) (UVIs) in pull requests and pushes using OpenAI's API.
+It analyzes the changes to detect improvements that would be visible or meaningful to end users.

 ## Features

-- 🔍 Automatically detects user-visible improvements in PR changes
+- 🔍 Automatically detects user-visible improvements in PR changes and pushes
 - 🤖 Uses OpenAI's API for intelligent analysis
-- 💬 Maintains an up-to-date comment in the PR listing all identified UVIs
+- 💬 Maintains an up-to-date comment in PRs listing all identified UVIs
 - 📊 Exposes UVI count and details as outputs for use in other workflow steps
-- 🔄 Updates automatically when PR changes
+- 🔄 Updates automatically when changes are pushed

 ## What is a UVI?